 Our Corporate Governance Guidelines provide that the Governance and Nominating Committee will from time to time consider whether the positions of Chairman of the Board and Chief Executive Officer should be held by the same person or by different persons.
-In accordance with these provisions, during 2008, the Board, upon recommendation of the Governance and Nominating Committee, determined that Mr. Noll, our Chief Executive Officer, also should serve as Chairman of the Board, effective January 1, 2009.
+In accordance with these provisions, during 2008, the Board, upon recommendation of the Governance and Nominating Committee, determined that Mr. Noll, our Chief Executive Officer, should also serve as Chairman of the Board, effective January 1, 2009.
 In connection with that decision, the Board created the position of Lead Director, also effective January 1, 2009.
-Mr. Mulcahy has been serving as Lead Director since January 1, 2009.
+Mr. Nelson has served as our Lead Director since January 28, 2015.
+Prior to that time, and since January 1, 2009, Mr. Mulcahy served as our Lead Director.